Controlling unfolding in type theory: The metatheory of TT P

 Uemura's logical framework axiomatizes the category of judgments of \TTProp{} as a particular category with representable maps $\TT$.
-The finite limit structure of $\TT$ encodes substitution as well as equality judgments, while the class of representable maps carves out those judgments that may be hypothesized.
-Uemura~\cite{uemura:2019} develops a syntactic method for presenting a CwR as a signature within a variant of extensional type theory, which he has rephrased in terms of \emph{second order generalized algebraic theories} in his doctoral dissertation~\cite{uemura:phd}.
+The finite limit structure of $\TT$ encodes substitution as well as equality judgments, while the class of representable maps carves out those judgments that may be hypothesized. \citet{uemura:2023} develops a syntactic method for presenting a CwR as a signature within a variant of extensional type theory, which he has rephrased in terms of \emph{second order generalized algebraic theories} in his doctoral dissertation~\citep{uemura:phd}.
 Although we will use the type-theoretic presentation for convenience, the difference between these two accounts is only superficial.

-Each judgment of \TTProp{} is rendered as a (dependent) sort while type and term formers are modeled by elements of the given sorts.
+Each judgment of \TTProp{} is rendered as a (dependent) sort while operators are modeled by elements of the given sorts.
 In order to record whether a given judgment may be hypothesized, the sorts of the type theory are stratified by \emph{meta}-sorts $\star \subseteq \Box$ where $A : \star$ signifies that $A$ is a representable sort (\ie a context-former) and can be hypothesized, whereas $B : \Box$ cannot parameterize a framework-level dependent product.

-\begin{theorem} Let $\mathbb{T}$ be the free category with representable maps generated by a given logical framework signature; then the groupoid of CwR functors $\Hom[\CWR]{\TT}{\EE}$ is equivalent to the groupoid of interpretations of the signature within $\EE$. \end{theorem}
+\begin{proposition} Let $\mathbb{T}$ be the free category with representable maps generated by a given logical framework signature; then the groupoid of CwR functors $\Hom{\CWR}{\TT}{\EE}$ is equivalent to the groupoid of interpretations of the signature within $\EE$. \end{proposition}

 We will often refer to a category with representable maps $\TT$ as a type theory; indeed, as the category of judgments of a given type theory, $\TT$ is a suitable invariant replacement for it.